 Fortin Boquerón is a significant site in Paraguay.
 It is one of the places of the Chaco War between Paraguay and Bolivia in 1932-35.
 The war even involved the local German immigrants, who fought for both sides of their countries.
 The fort provides an in-depth look at the history of both Paraguay and Bolivia.

-Post World War ii thousands of Germans immigrated to South America, with many settling their roots in Paraguay.
+Post World War II thousands of Germans immigrated to South America, with many settling in Paraguay.
 Independencia was founded in the 1920s by German immigrants and remains today a quintessential German town.
 With loads of European influences, from architecture, festivals, and cuisine, the town is an unusual gem to Paraguay.
 For nature enthusiasts, the surrounding areas offer some spectacular hikes, like the salto suizo and walk and curuzu hill, with viewpoints over the city.

 Ciudad Del Este is the home of Itaipu – the most powerful hydro plant in the world.
 This massive structure is considered one of the modern wonders of the world.
 Powerful enough to produce more energy than 12 nuclear plants, the structure showcases Brazil and Paraguay’s ability to compete in the modern world of architecture and energy.
 Additionally, the hydroelectric dam is famed for its intricate light shows.
 Visitors flock to the dam after sunset to watch the dramatic performance accompanied by local music.

 Oktoberfest – Oktoberfest in Paraguay is a unique experience, showcasing the curious immigrant communities of the nation.
 The main celebration is in Asuncion, where the German relatives raise a stein to celebrate their heritage.